Building Objective-C or Swift apps for macOS

 .dsym files contain the debug symbols for the app.

-- If you have previously integrated the App Center SDK in your app with the crash reporting module enabled, the crash reporting service requires this
+- If you've added the App Center SDK in your app with the crash reporting module enabled, the crash reporting service requires this

-.dsymfile for a build in order to display human-readable (symbolicated) crash reports.
+.dsymfile for a build to display human-readable (symbolicated) crash reports.

-- If you have previously integrated another SDK for crash reporting purposes in your app (e.g. HockeyApp SDK), the corresponding service requires the
+- If you've added another SDK for crash reporting in your app, like the HockeyApp SDK, the service requires the

 To build your project, we use

-xcodebuild, a command-line tool that allows you to perform build, query, analyze, test, and archive operations on your Xcode projects and workspaces.
+xcodebuild, a command-line tool that allows you to build, query, analyze, test, and archive your Xcode projects and workspaces.

 Supported versions and requirements

 Build machine version details are updated each time a new version of macOS is added.
-We keep an eye on the latest versions released by Apple and include them as soon as possible on the VMs used to run the builds.
+We include the latest versions released by Apple as soon as possible on our build VMs.